 - Before going to bed you will probably be asked to complete a brief questionnaire about your activities that day.
 If you wear glasses for reading, be sure to bring your glasses so that you can complete this questionnaire.

 - Sometimes patients ask if a bed partner can sleep in bed next to them during the overnight evaluation.
 Having another person in the bed can be very disruptive to the study, and in general another person typically cannot stay in the same room or bed as the person having a study performed.
 There may be a cot or another bedroom available if another person stays with the patient.
-However, in some circumstances, such as with a child’s study or a patient requiring special care during the night a caretaker may be allowed to sleep in the same room, but not in the same bed.
+However, in some circumstances, such as with a child’s study or a patient requiring special care during the night a caretaker may be allowed to sleep in the same room, but not on the same mattress.
 Be sure to check with your Sleep Center if this issue arises.

 - Cell phones are an important part of our lives, but be prepared to turn your cell phone or DVD player off once the study has begun.
 Light and sound have the potential to disturb your study.
 Remember that your most important activity this night is to sleep!